-Prior to practicing law Greg was an entrepreneur, co-founding and operating a computer technology company, as well as an internet e-commerce company.
+Prior to practicing law Greg was an entrepreneur, co-founding and operating a computer technology company and an internet e-commerce company.

 - University of Baltimore School of Law, Baltimore, Maryland, J.D., magna cum laude, May 1998